MatthewRDangle/formation/README.md

 </pre>

 ## Documentation
 The only documentation available for formation is the inline comments served inside the javascript.
 Every line and function is well documented for crisp and clear instructions.
-If you need more assistance, the demo.html provides a better understanding of the use case for each function.
+If you need more assistance, the demos provide a better understanding of the use case for each set of functions.

 At some point, this information will be available in the repository's wiki.
 Just not at this time.